 - myconneCT: Register, submit and file forms, and make payments.

 - Connecticut Workers’ Compensation Commission: Find information pertaining to workers’ compensation requirements.
-It is also a place to refer employees for a step-by-step guide on what they need to do if they suffer an on-the-job injury.
+It is also a place to refer employees for a step-by-step guide on what they must do if they suffer an on-the-job injury.

 - Connecticut New Hire Reporting: Complete new hire reporting and view FAQs relating to new hire compliance.